Difference between smoke detector

 How often should I replace my smoke and CO detectors?

-Most smoke and CO detectors have a lifespan of 5-10 years.
-It's recommended to replace them every 5-7 years or as per the manufacturer's instructions.
+Most smoke and CO detectors have a lifespan of 5-10 years, so it's generally recommended to replace them every 5-7 years to ensure they are functioning properly.

 Connect with certified professionals in your area